mickfuzz/phd4/_posts/thesis_chapters/2024-3-3-Methodology.md

 Even within schools of CHAT, terms are not set.
 To avoid the dangers of the vague use of the terms tensions and contractions [@karanasios_exploring_2017], this section outlines my interpretation based on the scope of this study.

-While guided by the concept of analysing manifestations of systemic contradictions, [@cakir_contradictions_2022; @engestrom_discursive_2011] this study does not use that detailed framework
+While guided by the concept of analysing manifestations of systemic contradictions, [@cakir_contradictions_2022; @engestrom_discursive_2011] this study does not use that detailed framework.

 NOTE - there is also the concept of congruencies - or strengths within activity systems.
 Where appropriate these systems strengths and positive alignments are helpful to note [@kamanga_contradictions_2021].